About the San Diego Museum of Man

 - Race: Are We So Different? explains in clear, helpful language the origins of race and racism, and helps us understand how to deal with them in productive, enlightening ways.

-- Discover the truth behind the Ancient Maya and see pieces of a sophisticated and complex culture in Maya: Heart of Sky, Heart of Earth.
+- Maya: Heart of Sky, Heart of Earth.
+Discover the truth behind the Ancient Maya and see pieces of a sophisticated and complex culture.
 Read about our detailed casts of ancient Mayan monuments.

 The Historic Buildings

-Located on the traditional homeland of the Kumeyaay Nation in the heart of Balboa Park, the California Building–home to the San Diego Museum of Man, was constructed for the 1915 Panama-California Exposition.
+Located on the traditional homeland of the Kumeyaay Nation in the heart of Balboa Park, the California Building–home to the San Diego Museum of Man–was constructed for the 1915 Panama-California Exposition.
 It was designed by noted architect Bertram Goodhue as a design hybrid, blending Plateresque, Baroque, Churrigueresque, and Rococo details to present a unique Spanish-Colonial façade.
 The building is included in the National Register of Historic Places as part of the California Quadrangle, the complex made up of the California Building and the Mission-style building it connects with across the plaza, which houses the St. Francis Chapel.